Best Amazon Cyber Week Deals: Roomba, 4K TV Deals, and More | Digital Trends

 Black Friday started early for Amazon this year, as it did for retailers like Walmart and Best Buy — proving it’s not about the day, it’s about the deals.
-November has been a month-long parade of savings, but the best discounts we saw from Amazon this year were for Cyber Monday.
-Though the shopping holidays have officially passed us by on the calendar, that doesn’t mean the show is over.
-Amazon has taken it a step further, and extended its deals even further.
+November has been a month-long parade of savings, but the best discounts we saw online from Amazon this year were for Cyber Monday.
+Though the shopping holidays have officially passed us by on the calendar, that doesn’t mean the show is over just yet.
+Amazon has taken it a step further, and extended its deals to the rest of the month.
 Cyber Week is in full swing, and the deals keep rolling in day after day.

-We’ve delved deep into the latest savings from the retail giant and have come back to you with the best ones on the market.
-If you missed Black Friday, Cyber Monday, or just don’t want to stop your holiday shopping just yet, we’ve found the hottest Cyber Week deals for Wednesday, November 28.
+We’ve delved deep into the latest savings from the retail giant and have come back to you with the best ones we could find.
+If you missed Black Friday, Cyber Monday, or just don’t want to stop your holiday gift shopping just yet, we’ve found the hottest Cyber Week deals for Thursday, November 29.

 Amazon Cyber Week Deals of the Day

 We’ve seen a lot of incredible savings come through the Amazon deals of the day, well, daily.
 These one-day sales are some of the hottest discounts the company has to offer, and though they are scheduled to be live for a full 24 hours, they often sell out long before then.
-Whether your shopping for holiday gifts for your loved ones, or just want to score a great deal on something for yourself, these Amazon Cyber Week deals are worth a look.
+Whether your shopping for holiday gifts for your loved ones, or just want tofind an awesome deal on something for yourself, these Amazon Cyber Week discounts are worth a look.
+Top brands like Apple, Bose, and Anova are offering some rare savings today, so don’t miss your chance to snag a great deal while you can

 Best Cyber Week deals on Amazon devices

-Some of the best discounts still going on after Cyber Monday 2018 are on Amazon devices.
+Surprise!
+Some of the best discounts still going on after Cyber Monday 2018 are on Amazon devices — just kidding, we aren’t surprised.
 Fire TV sticks, Echo Dots, Fire HD tablets, Kindles, and Ring Security systems have all received fairly significant discounts that are happening today.
 If you have a need for Alexa-enabled smart speakers, security systems, and streaming devices, Amazon has got you covered with sweet deals on its flagship devices.

 Here are the best deals on Amazon devices happening now: